NotAShelf/nyx/docs/notes/2023-07-14-openssh-custom-port.md

 # Notes for 14th of July, 2023

 My VPS, which hosts some of my infrastructure, has been running NixOS for a while now.
 Although weak, I use it for distributed builds alongside the rest of my NixOS machines on a Tailscale network.

-This server, due to it hosting my infrastructure that communicates with the rest of the internet (i.e my mailserver), is somewhat responsive to queries from the public - which includes _very_ agressive portscans (thanks, skiddies!)
+This server, due to it hosting my infrastructure that communicates with the rest of the internet (i.e my mailserver), is somewhat responsive to queries from the public - which includes _very_ aggressive portscans (thanks, skiddies!)

 To mitigate that, I have decided to change the ssh port from the default **22** to something different.
 While this is not exactly a pancea, it helps alleviate